Anarogk/Conduit/Readme.md

    ```bash
    ./async_streamer
    ```

-### Usage
-The application connects to the specified server (default: "xx.xx.xx.yy" on port 80) and sends an HTTP GET request.
-It then receives and processes the response.

 ### Disclaimer
 This code is provided as a learning resource and demonstration.
 It may not be suitable for production environments without additional enhancements.
 The code does not guarantee error-free or secure operation.
 Use it at your own risk.